wtclarke/fsl_mrs/docs/user_docs/fitting.rst

 Fitting
 =======

 FSL-MRS fitting is performed using a linear combination model where a spectral basis is shifted, broadened, and scaled to fit the FID in the spectral domain.
-Additional nuisance parameters are 0th and 1st order phase, as well as a polynomial complex baseline.
+Additional nuisance parameters are 0th and 1st order phase, as well as a polynomial or p-spline complex baseline.

 Wrapper scripts for command-line fitting are provided for SVS and MRSI as shown below.
 For more details on the fitting model, algorithms, and advanced options see :ref:`Details <details>`.

 SVS